What Happens When Art Teachers Don’t Have The Answers?

 My art teacher guilt went into full swing at this point.

 The truth was, he had a very clear image in his head of this super realistic drawing of a hero flying through the clouds.
 But I didn’t have these realistic drawing skills he was asking me to teach him.
 I had given him everything I knew after just a few rounds of coaching, and I was at a loss figuring out how to help this frustrated child achieve his vision without asking him to settle for something less than he was striving for.

 Please note that this post contains affiliate links.
 You can read our affiliates policy here.

 The Frantic Search

-Within the pages of that book, my entire world flipped upside down and sideways.
+Within the pages of that book, my entire art teacher world flipped upside down and sideways.
 I discovered that anyone can learn realistic drawing and painting skills that studies with someone who has what is called “atelier training”.